courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 Then, using [winbox](www.mikrotik.com/download/winbox.exe) connect to localhost, select `files` on the left, and upload [this config file](../assets/GReX_Switch.backup).
 This should trigger a reboot.

-## SNAP Golden Image

-In order to use the SNAP's flash, you must first set switch S1 so that switches 2 and 5 are set to on.
-(In the on position, the switches are moved towards the edge of the PCB).
-The other switches on S1 should be off.

-The SNAP needs to be programmed with a "golden image" that runs on boot, acting as a bootstrapping device.
-To flash this, you need the free Vivado Lab Edition and the expensive Xilinx Platform Cable.

-Under `tools` go to `Add configuration memory device`.
-Entire configuration

-n25q256-3.3v-spi-x1_x2_x4

-Unplug programmer before rebooting.